guillerglez88/hl7v2/README.md

 ## structure

 Structure parsed hl7 according to a message structure.
-Structure is a trigger-event, declared using hiccup like format.
-The
+Structure is a trigger-event, declared using hiccup-like format.

 ```clojure
 (def ORU_R01 [:ORU_R01 {:version "2.5.1"}